1000 Calorie Diet Plan for Diabetics

 Tracking the Fat intake

-Like Protein, fats come as another micronutrient that doesn’t contain any carbohydrates.
+Like protein, fats are another micronutrient that doesn’t contain any carbohydrates.

-While most people associate it with weight gain and obesity, healthy fat helps you absorb essential fat-soluble vitamins within the body.
+While most people associate healthy fat with weight gain and obesity, it helps the body absorb essential fat-soluble vitamins.

 Speaking of essential fatty acids like Omega 3 and Omega 6, they help trigger the growth of hair, nails, skin, and brain within the body.